earl86/docs/docs/guides/postgres/scaling/horizontal-scaling/overview/index.md

 6. When it finds one, it halts the `Postgres` object so that the `KubeDB` community operator doesn't perform any operation on the `Postgres` during the scaling process.

+7. Then `KubeDB` enterprise operator will add nodes in case of scale up or remove nodes in case of scale down.

-7. Then the `KubeDB` enterprise operator will scale the StatefulSet replicas to reach the expected number of members for the group replication.
+8. Then the `KubeDB` enterprise operator will scale the StatefulSet replicas to reach the expected number of replicas for the cluster.

-8. After successful scaling of the StatefulSet's replica, the `KubeDB` enterprise operator updates the `spec.replicas` field of `Postgres` object to reflect the updated cluster state.
+9. After successful scaling of the StatefulSet's replica, the `KubeDB` enterprise operator updates the `spec.replicas` field of `Postgres` object to reflect the updated cluster state.

-9. After successful scaling of the `Postgres` replicas, the `KubeDB` enterprise operator resumes the `Postgres` object so that the `KubeDB` community operator can resume its usual operations.
+10. After successful scaling of the `Postgres` replicas, the `KubeDB` enterprise operator resumes the `Postgres` object so that the `KubeDB` community operator can resume its usual operations.

-In the next doc, we are going to show a step by step guide on scaling of a Postgres group replication using Horizontal Scaling.
+In the next doc, we are going to show a step by step guide on scaling of a Postgres cluster using Horizontal Scaling.